-Functional disability high among newly diagnosed older breast cancer patientsSeptember 23rd, 2013 in Cancer /
+Functional disability high among newly diagnosed older breast cancer patientsSeptember 23, 2013 in Medicine & Health / Cancer

 Many older women with newly diagnosed breast cancer have difficulty accomplishing daily tasks, and African-Americans seem to be disproportionately affected.
 Those are the findings of a new study published early online in Cancer, a peer-reviewed journal of the American Cancer Society.
 The study's results suggest that many breast cancer patients could benefit from receiving therapy to improve their physical function.